Ear problems, like earaches and glue ear, are common in children. Ear problems may affect the outer ear, middle ear or inner ear.

 Some children are at a higher risk of middle ear infections, particularly those who have an allergic nose (allergic rhinitis / hay fever / "sinus"), those with smokers at home, those with a cleft palate or those with Downs syndrome.

-However, if your child continues to have good hearing and speech, your family doctor may check your child over many weeks to see that the fluid disappears naturally.
+However, if your child continues to have good hearing and speech, your family doctor may check your child to see that the fluid has disappeared naturally.
 If the middle ear fluid does not disappear by 3 months or if your child has hearing loss or speech problems, they may be referred to a Paediatrician or an Ear Nose and Throat Surgeon for treatment.

 Children should not be left for long periods with untreated glue ear.
 Hearing loss can effect your child's speech development, understanding of language, reading or spelling.
 It is advisable that your child has a hearing test before and after treatment.